ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/23_Heating Ventilating and Air Conditioning/230593 Testing, Adjusting, and Balancing for HVAC.md

       1. The Owner will occupy the site and existing building during the entire testing, adjusting, and balancing period.
 Cooperate with the Owner during testing, adjusting, and balancing operations to minimize conflicts with the Owner's operations.
    1. Partial Owner Occupancy:
       1. The Owner may occupy completed areas of the building before Substantial Completion.
 Cooperate with the Owner during testing, adjusting, and balancing operations to minimize conflicts with the Owner's operations.
-1. Sequencing And Scheduling*   1.
-The Contractor shall provide the adjusting and balancing agency with one set of the following documents:
+1. Sequencing And Scheduling
+	1. The Contractor shall provide the adjusting and balancing agency with one set of the following documents:
-      1.
    1. Within 30 days after approved selection of adjusting and balancing agency:
-      1.
    1. Contract Drawings.
    1. Applicable Specifications.
    1. Addenda.
    1. As Issued:
       1. Change Orders.
    1. Within 30 days after approval, applicable shop drawings, including the following items:
-      1.
    1. Sheet metal fabrication and construction drawings.
    1. Equipment manufacturer's submittal data.
    1. Temperature control drawings.